-- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit40 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine 33-35
+- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit 4140 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine 33-35

-Further evaluation of indeterminate or questionable-findings on prior imaging (unless follow up is otherwise specified within the guideline): +
+For Further evaluation of indeterminate findings on prior imaging (unless follow up is otherwise specified within the guideline):

-- For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification. - • - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
-(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.42-)
+- For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred-in prior imaging finding.
+(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam39.)